AT THE HEARTH OF A DEBATE:

 Aerial view of s-forms sculpted bedrock in the area of French River, Ontario.
 This aerial photo by John Shaw covers nearly 100 meters width of the ground.

-These two categories of topography are not without controversy especially when it comes to interpret the huge fields of drumlin.
+These two categories of topography are not without controversy, especially when it comes to interpreting the vast fields of the drumlins.
 These elongate hills cover 80% of the Canadian Shield area ¾ of Canada.
 To appreciate the size of the drumlins fields just do a simple tour of Google Earth over the center of the country:

 Drumlin fields are also found in the northern United States, the United Kingdom, Poland, Scandinavia, and Switzerland and southern Germany.

 In the early 1980s, geologist John Shaw developed a catastrophic subglacial water model to explain drumlin fields and numerous s-forms.
 Given the vast territories of drumlins and volume estimation of the cataclysmic water at stake, the theory aroused criticism from some glaciologists.

 At the same time, Shaw and his colleagues demonstrate that s-forms are sculpted by turbulent flows of water and not by plastic deformation of the glacier base.
 Since the 1980s, publications and laboratory works have reaffirmed this theory.
 Today hydrodynamic experts are open to this explanation of these s-forms.

 However, some glaciologists still believe that the plastic deformation of the glacier is at the origin of the s-forms.
 Proponents of this position have not yet produced any laboratory experiment, mathematical model or even analogy with our modern glaciers.
 Why does this lack of openness persist?
 The logic is simple:

 By accepting that the s-forms have a hydro-catastrophic origin, one is forced to glimpse that the origin of drumlins with the same standpoint as both are closely associated.
 And as the extent of these territories are vast, hydro-catastrophes must be continental.
 As we will see in the section on drumlins, several field data support the thesis of catastrophic subglacial waters.